-Charles Sturt University (CSU) was among the first to offer their congratulations to Kurt.
-CSU has a particular bond with Kurt, as he is not only a CSU alumnus, he is also a Pro-Chancellor for the university.
+Charles Sturt University was among the first to offer their congratulations to Kurt.
+Charles Sturt University has a particular bond with Kurt, as he is not only a Charles Sturt alumnus, he is also a Pro-Chancellor for the university.

 “Kurt Fearnley is an outstanding Australian who has inspired the nation throughout his sporting career as a national and international champion.”

 “Throughout his impressive sporting career and in every aspect of his life, Kurt represents the very essence of what it means to be a role model for inclusion and diversity in our society.
 To use the platform of the Commonwealth Games as an opportunity to show how sport can promote inclusion in all areas of life for people with disabilities, demonstrated further his capacity as a role model who challenges us all to accept difference.

 “In all his international sporting success and achievements, Kurt continues to value his connection to the people in regional and rural communities across Australia and has demonstrated how the experiences of growing up in country New South Wales and at Charles Sturt University gave him the courage, strength and determination to go on to achieve so much.”